 - Be a high school student or older (unless accompanied by a parent).

-- Commit to serving at least six hours per month for a six-month period.
+- Commit to serving at least one shift per month.